Preview Guest chefs 2022

 |Breakfast:||9:00 am to 11:30 am|

-Open daily from 12 pm during the summer months (open in fine weather).
+Open Monday to Saturday from 12 noon during the summer months (in fine weather).

 05:00 pm to 12:00 am